Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 1. Shop and compare multiple insurers.
 Rates for identical coverage can vary by hundreds of dollars annually between carriers.
 Always get at least 3–4 quotes before choosing.
 Check out our tips on what to look for when shopping for car insurance.

 2. Buy gap insurance through your insurer, not the dealership.
-Insurer-provided gap coverage costs $20–$100/year; dealerships often charge $400–$1,000 as a one-time financed fee, which accrues interest over the lease term.
+Insurer-provided gap coverage adds just $20–$100/year to your policy on average; dealerships often charge $500–$1,000 as a one-time financed fee, which accrues interest over the lease term.
+For a full comparison of providers, see our GAP insurance guide.

 3. Enroll in a telematics program.
-Many major insurers now offer usage-based insurance (UBI) that tracks driving behavior via an app.
-Safe, low-mileage drivers can save 10–30% annually — up to $500 per year.
+Many major insurers offer usage-based insurance (UBI) that tracks driving behavior via an app.
+Safe drivers can save a median of $120/year with top performers earning up to 40% off with programs like Allstate Drivewise and Nationwide SmartRide.
+Progressive Snapshot users save an average of $322/year.

 4. Maintain a strong credit score.
 In most states, insurers use credit-based insurance scores to set premiums.
 A good credit score can meaningfully reduce your rate.

 5. Ask about every available discount.
-Safe driver, good student, low mileage, anti-theft device, and professional organization discounts can all reduce your premium — stacking multiple discounts can save $150–$659/year.
+Safe driver, good student, low mileage, anti-theft device, and professional organization discounts can all reduce your premium — stacking multiple discounts can generate significant annual savings.

 6. Meet lease requirements exactly — don't over-insure.
 Match your coverage to what your lease requires.
 Going above what's specified may not be necessary and adds cost.